DARPA-ASKEM/DARPA-ASKEM.github.io/epi/modeling/funman.md

 Coming soon.

 ## Overview
-#### *Target Users*: FUNMAN can be used by modelers or researchers who want to explore valid model configurations, and to do various model checks to ensure validity of a model according to various common sense constraints (e.g. population is conserved across all disease states and within age groups, etc.)
+#### *Target Users*:
+FUNMAN can be used by modelers or researchers who want to explore valid model configurations, and to do various model checks to ensure validity of a model according to various common sense constraints (e.g. population is conserved across all disease states and within age groups, etc.)

-#### *Features Supported*: Users can use FUNMAN to:
+#### *Features Supported*:
+Users can use FUNMAN to
 * Check that their models obey some core common-sense rules, using Funman satisfiability checks
 * Find an appropriate set of parameter configurations for a model